 'Exceptional' white truffle sold for 85,000 euros

-[ALBA, Italy] A rare 850 gramme white truffle was auctioned for 85,000 euros (S$132,700) in the Italian region of Alba on Sunday, with the anonymous Hong Kong buyer paying nearly 30 times this year's market price for smaller nuggets.
+A RARE 850 gramme white truffle was auctioned for 85,000 euros (S$132,700) in the Italian region of Alba on Sunday, with the anonymous Hong Kong buyer paying nearly 30 times this year's market price for smaller nuggets.

 The annual auction held in the region near Turin saw the unusually large white truffle sold at a price that would value it at 100 euros per gramme.